 We provide certified radon testing using a electronic continuous monitoring device which runs inside a house for 48 hours and provides instant results which include trending as well as an average reading.
-These devices are not only tamper-proof, but they allows me to measure the temperature, humidity, and atmospheric pressure along with the radon level.
+These devices are not only tamper-proof, but they allows us to measure the temperature, humidity, and atmospheric pressure along with the radon level.
 Radon testing can be performed with or without a home inspection.
 An electronic report is delivered the same day that the test ends.

 Radon is a naturally occurring radioactive gas that can cause lung cancer.
 You can’t see or smell radon.
 Because of the rock formations around Baltimore, the US Environmental Protection Agency (EPA) has determined that we are at a high risk for radon exposure.